ashwinvin/websurfx/docs/installation.md

 ## Prebuild

-The Websurfx project provides several prebuilt images based on the different features provided by the search engine.
+The Anvesh project provides several prebuilt images based on the different features provided by the search engine.
 To get started using the prebuild image, you will first need to create a `docker-compose.yml` file with the following content:

 ```yaml
 ---